Our May Plans

 Friday – The Chapter Ends

-Splitting up, I went to the post office to pick up our held mail and change our address to the mail service in Sioux Falls.
+We split up.
+I went to the post office to pick up our hold mail and change our address to the mail service in Sioux Falls.
 My next stop was the Google Fiber Space store to return our box and cancel our service.

-Andy snapped the final pictures of the house and took the last load to our storage unit.
+Andy snapped the final pictures of the house, left the keys behind, and took the last load to our storage unit.
 We were officially moved out of our home.
-The keys were left behind.

 The Next Chapter Begins

-While all of the work was going on, Andy was looking for his next contract.
-We were also making plans for a quick trip to Sioux Falls.
+While all of the work was going on, Andy was also looking for his next contract.
 On Wednesday, while the tree was being cut down, Andy was interviewing for his next job.
 Hired on the spot, his next assignment in Bryan, Texas, would start May 28th.

-On Monday morning, May 20th, we left our RV at Smith’s Fork and drove to Sioux Falls, South Dakota.
+On Monday morning, May 20th, we left our RV at Smith’s Fork and drove to Sioux Falls, South Dakota, to become residents.

 After arriving, we got our driver’s licenses and the tags for the Subaru and F350.
 Andy applied for his South Dakota Nursing License, completing all the necessary tasks.
 Max and Sadie didn’t seem to mind all the stops.
-They received plenty of treats.
-We stayed overnight in a pet-friendly motel.
+They received plenty of treats and enjoyed our overnight stay in a pet-friendly motel.

-On Tuesday morning, after a quick stop at the local Grand Design dealer for the unloaded vehicle weight on our Solitude, we were back at the Minnehaha Court House to get the tags for the RV.
+On Tuesday morning, we made a quick stop at the local Grand Design dealer for the unloaded vehicle weight on our Solitude, one of the licensing requirements.
+Then, we headed to the Minnehaha Court House to get the tags for the RV.
 There were no lines, and we were back in the car and headed to Missouri within 20 minutes.

 A little after 3 PM, we were at our site in Smithville, unloading the car and getting ready to travel the next morning.